confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream.md

-For example, if you issue a [push query](/developer-guide/ksqldb-reference/select-push-query) on a stream backed by topic _x_ that specifies `ROWPARTITION` or `ROWOFFSET` in the SELECT clause, the push query's projection contains the partition and offset information of the underlying messages in topic _x_.
+For example, if you issue a [push query](/developer-guide/ksqldb-reference/select-push-query) on a stream backed by topic _x_ that specifies `ROWPARTITION` or `ROWOFFSET` in the `SELECT` clause, the push query's projection contains the partition and offset information of the underlying messages in topic _x_.

 ### Source streams

-Provide the SOURCE clause to create a read-only stream.
+Provide the `SOURCE` clause to create a read-only stream.

-When you create a SOURCE stream, the INSERT, DELETE TOPIC, and DROP STREAM statements aren't permitted.
+When you create a `SOURCE` stream, the `INSERT`, `DELETE TOPIC`, and `DROP STREAM` statements aren't permitted.
 Also, source streams don't support [pull queries](/developer-guide/ksqldb-reference/select-pull-query).

 !!! note
     Source tables support pull queries.
 For more information, see [CREATE TABLE](/developer-guide/ksqldb-reference/create-table/#source-tables).

-To disable the SOURCE stream feature, set [ksql.source.table.materialization.enabled](/reference/server-configuration/#ksqlsourcetablematerializationenabled) to `false` in the ksqlDB Server properties file.
+To disable the `SOURCE` stream feature, set [ksql.source.table.materialization.enabled](/reference/server-configuration/#ksqlsourcetablematerializationenabled) to `false` in the ksqlDB Server properties file.

 ## Stream properties

-Use the WITH clause to specify details about your stream.
-The WITH clause supports the following properties.
+Use the `WITH` clause to specify details about your stream.
+The `WITH` clause supports the following properties.

 ### FORMAT